AdityaRaj-DE/Ride-Application/README.md

-# Ride Sharing Application - Documentation
+# Ride-Sharing Application - Documentation

 A microservices-based ride sharing application with separate frontends for riders and drivers.